darullef/convolution-filtering/README.md

 # convolution-filtering

-Simple implementation of convolution filtering for .pbm files.
+Simple implementation of convolution filtering for .pbm and .pgm files.